eudoxia0/eudoxia0.github.io/article/_posts/2023-07-30-you-need-more-constraints.md

 1. They are a single line of text: newlines are not permitted.
 1. They are limited to some alphabet (e.g. alphanumeric characters and underscores, usually in ASCII).
-1. No spacesare are allowed.
+1. No spaces are are allowed.
 1. Obscure characters like non-printable characters, non-breaking spaces, and weird Unicode characters (see homoglyph attack) should not be allowed (_display names_ are a different matter than _usernames_.
 It would be